Article: Backup Data

 Samsung, Nokia, Gigaset

-- Press and hold on the PDF file until a tick appears in front of the name.
+- Long press on the PDF file until a tick appears in front of the name

-- Tap "Send" at the bottom of the menu bar and then select "OneDrive".
+- Tap on "Send" at the bottom of the menu bar and then select "OneDrive"

-- Select the folder in which the PDF is to be saved and then tap on the white tick in the top right-hand corner.
+- Select the folder in which you want to save the PDF file and then tap the white tick in the top right-hand corner

 - The file will now be uploaded to OneDrive.